 1. Orange Tomatoes

 Fun fact(s): Orange tomatoes tend to be milder and sweeter than red tomatoes due to their lower acidity.
+They are also botanically considered as a fruit, which is why they are featured on my 30 Orange Fruits!

 Uses: Great for salads, sauces, or roasting to add a sweet flavor and colorful twist.
 To highlight their beautiful color, I recommend serving them raw like in this 10-minute tomato carpaccio!